dennis-szymanski/svn2gitnetx/README.md

 * Hitting CTRL+C now kills all child processes instead of orphaning them.
 * Can break SVN Locks via the "--breaklocks" argument on the command line.
 * Uses dotnet core 3.1 instead of 2.0.
+* Allows one to ignore git gc errors and auto-deletes gc.log.
+* Allows one to specify the number of times to attempt to fetch before giving up.
+This count is reset whenever the process makes progress and downloads a new SVN revision.

 ## Examples